 Polycystic ovarian syndrome (PCOS) is an illness that occurs in women and is characterized by irregular or no periods, weight gain or obesity, high blood pressure, and insulin levels (5).

 You may also add ten pounds in a week if you are suffering from depression.
-The condition has been linked to weight gain and obesity as it promotes compulsive and binge eating.
+The condition has been linked to weight gain and obesity as it is sometimes associated with compulsive and binge eating.

 If you suspect your weight gain results from medical conditions, make sure you seek medical advice immediately.
 Your doctor will conduct tests to verify if you have these conditions to help rule out if they are the cause of weight gain or not.